Everything You Need to Know About the HPAT

-Do you want to study medicine in 2024?
-If so, you will need to sit the HPAT 2024.
-This blog describes everything you need to know about the HPAT 2023.
+Do you want to study medicine in 2027?
+If so, you will need to sit HPAT 2027.
+This blog describes everything you need to know about the 2027 HPAT.

 What is the HPAT?